Grants and loans

 Disabled Facilities Grants

-If you have a disability and need to make major changes to your home, such as an extension, fixed hoists, stair lifts or downstairs bathrooms and shower units, you may be able to apply for a grant from your local council.
+If you have a disability and need to make major changes to your home, such as an extension, fixed hoist, stairlift or downstairs bathroom and shower unit, you may be able to apply for a grant from your local council.
 If a grant is available, your council may arrange for an occupational therapist to assess what adaptations you need.

 Disabled Facilities Grants are normally means-tested, so how much you get depends on your income and savings.